camunda-community-hub/template-repo/.github/ISSUE_TEMPLATE/camunda-community-hub-pull-request-template.md

 ---
 name: Camunda Community Hub Pull Request Template
-about: Describe this issue template's purpose here.
+about: Use this template when opening a new pull request in a Camunda Community extension repository.
 title: ''
 labels: ''
 assignees: ''